Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 2. Click the arrow right to the *Developer mode*.
     The developer mode settings are displayed.

-3. Enable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box.
+3. Enable the *Disable workflow* toggle in the *Actindo Work Flow Engine* section.
     The workflows have been disabled.
 No new workflow processes will start as long as the *Disable workflow* toggle is enabled.

     ![Disable workflow](../../Assets/Screenshots/ActindoWorkFlow/QueueTypes/DisableWorkflow.png "[Disable workflow]")